jaytaph/RateLimitBundle/README.md

     # - { path: /api, limit: 1000, period: 3600 }
     # - { path: /dashboard, limit: 100, period: 3600, methods: ['GET', 'POST']}

+    # Defines if the rate limiter blocks the request when a technical problem occurs.
+    # For example, when the Redis database which is used as a rate limit storage is down.
+    #
+    # Possible values:
+    # false (default): The request is blocked when a storage error occurs
+    # true: The rate limit is ignored and the request is processed when a storage error occurs
+    #
+    # This config is used as a global default.
+    # It can be overridden for individual routes by setting the \Noxlogic\RateLimitBundle\Attribute\RateLimit::$failOpen attribute
+    fail_open: false

     # Should the FOS OAuthServerBundle listener be enabled
     fos_oauth_key_listener: true
 ```